adilth/Where-money-gose/README.md

 # Objectives

-- It's a beginner-level app created to understand how MVC concept and logins are added
+- It's a beginner-level app created to understand how MVC concepts and logins are added using nodeJs(express) with a lot of dependencies either using vanilla JavaScript, Ejs as a template engine, and Bootstrap.

 ---